 About the PLC:

-Since 1995 the PLC has been the voice of Maine’s Logging industry.
-The PLC is Maine’s only trade organization which exists to give independent logging contractors and sole proprietors a voice in the rapidly changing forest industry.
+Since 1995 the PLC has been the voice of the logging industry.
+The PLC is the region’s only trade organization which exists to give independent logging contractors and sole proprietors a voice in the rapidly changing forest industry.
 Our Board is made up entirely of loggers, making us a logging organization that is run by loggers for loggers.